S4N-T0S/Open-Source-LDAT/README.md

 ### 1. Automatic Mode

-A general-purpose test that measures the latency of your display panel.
+A general-purpose test that measures latency from the mouse switch to the screen.
-*   **How it works:** The device sends a click signal via its output pin, starts a timer, and waits for the sensor to detect the screen changing from dark to light.
+*   **How it works:** The device sends a click signal via its output pin (triggering the attached mouse), starts a timer, and waits for the sensor to detect the screen changing from dark to light.
-*   **Use case:** Great for getting a baseline system reading or testing a monitor's raw response time without involving the USB stack.
+*   **Use case:** This mode is highly versatile.
+It's excellent for getting a baseline system reading or comparing the hardware latency of different mice.
+While designed for standardized markers like the RTSS FCAT marker or NVIDIA's Reflex Flash, it can be adapted for other scenarios.
+By using the **LSensor Debug** tool, you can observe the sensor's raw output and adjust the `LIGHT_SENSOR_THRESHOLD` in the `config.h` file to trigger on other in-game visual events, such as a muzzle flash.
+This allows for latency measurement in many situations, though it may require careful tuning.

 ### 2. Auto UE4 Aperture Mode

 Designed specifically for the **Aperture Grille Latency Tester** software.
-This is the recommended mode for initial setup and calibration.
 *   **Website:** [Aperture Grille Software](https://www.aperturegrille.com/software/)
 *   **How it works:** Similar to Automatic Mode, but tailored for the black/white toggle in the Aperture Grille app.
 It runs a smart sync and warm-up routine to ensure measurements are synchronized and repeatable.
-*   **Use case:** Provides a controlled environment for comparing settings like VSync, frame caps, or driver options.
+*   **Use case:** This mode provides a highly stable and repeatable environment ideal for A/B testing the impact of system changes.
+Use it to accurately measure the effects of different graphics driver settings, OS optimizations, monitor configurations (overdrive, G-Sync/FreeSync), and to compare different physical mice.

 ### 3. Direct UE4 Aperture Mode

-Measures the entire latency pipeline, from USB input to photon output.
+Measures the entire latency pipeline, from USB input to photon output, using the Aperture Grille software.
 *   **How it works:** The Teensy acts as a real 8kHz USB mouse and sends a standard click to the PC.
 The timer starts the instant the USB packet is sent.
 This mode relies on the 8kHz polling patch for its high accuracy.
-*   **Use case:** Measures the complete end-to-end latency of your system, without needing to wire a mouse.
+*   **Use case:** This is the ultimate test for measuring your complete end-to-end system latency.
+Because it uses the Teensy as the input device, it's perfect for scientifically testing the latency impact of software settings (drivers, VSync, frame caps, etc.) in a controlled environment, removing the physical mouse as a variable.

 ---

 ## Verifying Your Polling Rate

 To verify the Teensy is running at a 8kHz polling rate, use the integrated tester.
-Hold the button for ~1.25 seconds to enter the **Debug Menu**, then select **Polling Test**.
+Hold the button for ~1.3 seconds to enter the **Debug Menu**, then select **Polling Test**.
 The device will begin moving your mouse cursor in a circle.
 Use a PC utility like **[HamsterWheel Mouse Tester](https://github.com/szabodanika/HamsterWheel/releases/tag/0.4)** to confirm a stable ~8000 Hz rate.

 A single short press stops the test and returns you to the debug menu.